nelson888/email-server/README.md

 Note that the first ping to an Heroku link might be slow because Heroku ('s free forfeit) kills the application after 30mn of inactivity

+# Validation
+Each messages sent by the client to the server are validated by the schemas provided by Regis, and if they are valid, they'll be stored

+Mails are also validated when they are read (on the localMailRepository)

 If you run the application locally, the url is [http://localhost:8080/](http://localhost:8080/) and the swagger is [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)